Skip to content

 • For JetBrains IDEs

-Full IntelliJ Platform plugin — multi-tab .wasm editor, WAT and WIT language support, MCP server with 17 tools, Java-side completion for GraalWasm and Chicory, JavaScript / TypeScript type inference for WebAssembly.instantiate, run and debug on Wasmtime / WAMR / GraalVM.
+Full IntelliJ Platform plugin — multi-tab .wasm editor with an editable virtualised WAT view, WAT and WIT language support, MCP server with Hexana tools, Java-side completion for GraalWasm and Chicory, JavaScript / TypeScript type inference for WebAssembly.instantiate, run and debug on Wasmtime / WAMR / GraalVM.
+Experimental ELF / Mach-O / PE binary support, JVM artifact viewers (.class, .jar, .war, .apk, .jit), and a switchable disassembler backend (bytecode AOT or Cranelift native).

 Read the docs →